2023 COWGIRLS AT THE COWBOY

-Fresh off of her first-ever headlining tour of Europe, and her five nominations at the upcoming Country Music Association Awards, Carly Pearce, the reigning Academy of Country Music Female Artist of the Year and the CMA Female Vocalist of the Year, will make her Jackson Hole debut as the headliner of the first annual Cowgirls at The Cowboy on Sunday, October 9th,.
+Fresh off of her first-ever headlining tour of Europe, and her five nominations at the upcoming Country Music Association Awards, Carly Pearce hit the stage of the iconic Cowboy Bar very prepared to prove why she’s the reigning Academy of Country Music Female Artist of the Year and the Country Music Association Female Vocalist of the Year.

 What is Cowgirls at The Cowboy?

-Cowgirls at The Cowboy is a three night event, inside The Million Dollar Cowboy Bar, featuring some of the top female artists in country music.
+Cowgirls at The Cowboy is a three night event, inside The Million Dollar Cowboy Bar, featuring performances from the top female songwriters in the genre, emerging stars of tomorrow and a headline performance from one of the most exciting female vocalists in the business.

 How are tickets sold?